rystanley/genepopedit/README.md

 ## genepop\_bgc <a name="genepopbgc"/>
-**genepopedit** is one of the few tools available to convert data to the format required for input into to the "Bayesian estimation of Genomic Clines" (BGC) format.
+**genepopedit** is one of the few tools available to convert data to the format required for input into to the [Bayesian estimation of Genomic Clines](https://sites.google.com/site/bgcsoftware/) (BGC) format.
 BGC can evalute genomic clinal patterns and introgression among loci.
-To convert to BGC format you must specify which populations you consider to be ancestral or **parental** (P1, P2) and which you assume could be hybridized (**admixed**). <https://sites.google.com/site/bgcsoftware/>. [_Function description_](#funcconvert)
+To convert to BGC format you must specify which populations you consider to be ancestral or **parental** (P1, P2) and which you assume could be hybridized (**admixed**). [_Function description_](#funcconvert)

 ```r
 #specify which populations are going to be included in the analysis and to which class they belong.
 Note Pops identified in P1 and-or P2 can also be specified as "Admixed" to test BGC output.